Kevin-rm/matsd-javaframeworkproject/matsd-javaframework-webmvc/README.md

 ### 2. Configuration

-Configure the servlet mapping in your web.xml file to ensure proper routing of HTTP requests:
+Configure the servlet mapping in your web.xml file to ensure proper routing of HTTP requests :

 ```xml
 <servlet>